magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 that we can't appreciate with such a simple sample, it is well hidden under the wood.

-> NOTE 3: In the above image you'll note that the first added comment
+> NOTE 3: In the above image you'll note that the first newly added
-> contains a link and the second one contains a word in bold.
-This is
+> comment contains a link and the second one contains a word in
-> because the `<input>` element for the comment is even able to parse
+> bold.
+This is because the `<input>` element for the comment is even
-> a `markdown` text.
+> able to parse `markdown` text.

 ## Porting to Reagent.
 Step 1: your first React Component

-As said, my opinion is that to better appreciate `Reagent`, we should known a little bit of `React.js` as well.
-So, let's get started by following the official tutorial of `React.js` to progressively port it to `Reagent`.
+Now that you have an idea about the final behavior of the web application, let's get started by following the official tutorial of `React` to progressively port it to `Reagent`.

 First rename the original `public/scripts/example.js` file to `public/scripts/complete.js` and create a new